To sell a property with a lien on it, you'll need to resolve the lien and ensure that the home sales process goes through. Here's what you can do.

 In some more serious situations, or if you have multiple different liens on your property, you may well need to hire an attorney to take care of it.
 Clearing your title to ensure you can sell your home smoothly is very important, and an attorney will understand the ins and outs of how to make sure you can sort out the situation.
 You should also consider hiring an attorney if you plan to dispute the lien.
 For some common liens, the help of an attorney won’t be required.
 Liens such as unpaid service liens or simple fees can often be easily paid off.
 In many cases, the reason why these haven’t been taken care of is simply that the homeowner didn’t know they had a lien on the home until a title search revealed one.

 Title insurance is an excellent way to protect yourself from any liens on the home from a previous owner.
 Although liens will usually show up in a title search, title companies have overlooked liens in the past, and a homeowner has purchased a home with a lien on the title without realizing it.
 Title insurance makes sure that you’re protected from paying off any liens that you accidentally acquire.

 2. Pay Bills and Taxes on Time

 If you want to avoid any liens in the first place, the best thing you can do is to make sure that you pay everything when it’s due.
 Although sometimes this situation is much easier said than done, ensuring that you don’t get into debt is the best way to prevent a lien from being put on your home.

-Although it’s stressful to try and sell at home with the lien, it isn’t impossible to do.
+Although it’s stressful to try and sell at property with the lien on it, it isn’t impossible to do.
 It may be time-consuming, but for the most part, liens can be dealt with.
 Talk to your real estate agent throughout the sales process if you find out there’s a lien on your home to help develop a plan of action and make sure the sale can go through smoothly.